agarcan/capstone-coffee-diseases/README.md

 A further specification of dependencies required is provided in the `requirement.txt` files stored in `/src/detection` and `/src/weather/`.

 Note of caution: the model was duly trained, validated and tested on disjoint datasets.
-However, leak of information cannot be ruled out, since the image names in the dataset do not allow to discriminate whether the two pictures may correspond to a same plant or leave.
+However, leak of information across the train-validation splits cannot be ruled out, since the image names in the dataset do not allow to discriminate whether the two pictures may correspond to a same plant or leave.

+A relational database implementation can be found in branch wip_mysql, which is at present incomplete as it lacks application of aws RDS_proxy (required to armonize the use of lambda functions with RDS database).